 Public Interest Research Groups (PIRGs) exist across Canada and the United States, and often work together to arrange speaking tours, raise funds, provide training and more.

-Here are some independent PIRGs located in western Canada:
+Here are some independent PIRGs located elsewhere in Canada:

 - See list above for PIRGs belonging to the Ontario Provincial Network